-Grade Placement: 12 THARTS 4 GPA Level: 2 Credit: 1 TEA code: 03250400 Prerequisite: Theatre Arts III This course delves further into the actor and developin
+Grade Placement: 12 THARTS 4

+Prerequisite: Theatre Arts III

 This course delves further into the actor and developing characters.
 The actors will costume their characters and do theatre makeup as well as design a set and learn to think outside the box for creativity.